Incloud3/Incloud3/README.md

 # 👋 Hi there, I'm Damian - aka Incloud3

 I’m striving for knowledge that will allow my continuous improvement in any known or new technology.
-My ability to learn quickly, automation of certain tasks and previous work experiences allow me to swiftly adapt to new surroundings.
+My ability to learn quickly, problem-solving skills as well as previous work experiences allow me to swiftly adapt to new surroundings.

 **Currently looking for my first job in IT as a C# Developer**